-Civil Society groups in many countries have experienced a changing environment in HIV and health care over the last few years, which has resulted in a more centralised implementation by national ministries of health, stronger and different treatment approaches to HIV and other disease programmes, and a subsequent reduction in funding for civil society groups.
+Civil society groups in many countries have experienced a changing environment in HIV and health care over the last few years, which has resulted in a more centralized implementation by national ministries of health, stronger and different treatment approaches to HIV and other disease programmes, and a subsequent reduction in funding for civil society groups.

-There is a need for civil society to review and redefine its role in both the response to HIV and other emerging health priorities - for example, as people living with HIV live longer on treatment, they are more likely to develop a Non-Communicable Disease (NCD) such as cancer.
+There is a need for civil society to review and redefine its role both in response to HIV and to other emerging health priorities—for example, as people living with HIV live longer on treatment, they are more likely to develop a non-communicable disease (NCD) such as cancer.

-As government provides the majority of treatment civil society groups need to assess what is their role in supporting health programme implementation, such as adherence to treatment, supporting marginalised and key populations to enable access to both prevention and treatment, and advocating for policy change to reach Universal Health Coverage.
+As government provides the majority of treatment civil society groups need to assess what is their role in supporting health programme implementation, such as adherence to treatment, supporting marginalized and key populations to enable access to both prevention and treatment, and advocating for policy change to reach universal health coverage (UHC).

-There is a need to define and clarify civil society's new role in supporting the achievement of the goals of 90-90-90 in HIV, expand civil society's role in the move to a more coordinated health and HIV approach, focus on the achievement of Universal Health Coverage, and develop the capacity of networks of civil society groups to strengthen their voice and advocacy role.
+There is a need to define and clarify civil society's new role in supporting the achievement of the goals of 90-90-90 in HIV, expand civil society's role in the move to a more coordinated health and HIV approach, focus on the achievement of UHC, and develop the capacity of networks of civil society groups to strengthen their voice and advocacy role.

 The tool includes:

 - a set of questions to guide discussions